 In Colossians 1: 18, Paul echoes Jesus’ words: “Beware lest anyone cheat you through philosophy and empty deceit, according to the [religious] tradition of humans, according to the basic principles of the world, and not according to Jesus.”
 Finally, in 1 Peter 1: 18, Peter also echoes the words of Jesus: “Knowing that you were not redeemed with perishable things, like silver or gold, from your aimless [religious] conduct received by tradition from your [fore]fathers.”

 Amplified and paraphrased, taken together, those key references (and others) teach that religious traditions imposed upon people render the Word of God null, void, and ineffective.
 It causes aimless wanderings of the mind, and esoteric religious and philosophical meanderings, causing people to never arrive at solid answers for their lives.
-It causes God’s people pointless confusion, always seeking for answers when answers are there all along in the Word of God, the Bible, God’s written revelation of Himself to all humankind.
+It causes God’s people pointless confusion, always seeking for answers when answers are there all along in the Word of God, the Bible, God’s final, complete, written revelation of Himself to all humankind.

 By imposing dead religious tradition upon people, such religious leaders block out God’s Word and, instead, scrawl human-devised rules and whims in its place.
 Few things are more lamentable than dead, ossified religious knowledge and fallible human doctrine.